glondu/belenios/doc/instructions-en.md

 - the `fingerprint of the public credentials`.

 The credential authority is in charge of sending the credentials to the voters.
-She must include the `url` of the election in the message that she sends (by email, by postal mail).
+They must include the `url` of the election in the message that they send (by email, by postal mail).
 For sending the credentials by email, it is possible to use the `contrib/send_credentials.py` script included in the Belenios sources (see the auditor section below for how to get the sources).
-After editing this program according to the appropriate settings, she can run it:
+After editing this program according to the appropriate settings, they can run it:

     contrib/send_credentials.py